 So, if you can’t tell, I’m not looking forward to returning the Sonos Play:3s.
 I’ve fallen in love with their versatility, convenience and although they don’t kick out the deepest of bass, it easily a caveat I can overlook in light of their small size and heavy feature set.
 The iOS app continues to be top notch, and is so easy to operate I’m confident my parents could even figure it out.
 The $300 price tag might prove a deterrent for some, but when you consider the alternative, it’s actually an affordable, streamlined solution that won’t be beat any time soon.

-The Sonos Play:3s deliver seriously good sound in a small package with an unparalleled feature set not seen by any other speaker company I’ve tested.
+Bottom Line: The Sonos Play:3s deliver seriously good sound in a small package with an unparalleled feature set not seen by any other speaker company I’ve tested.
 They’re a bit pricey but when you consider your other options, they’re actually affordable.

 - Ultra easy to setup and use – iPhone app is intuitive

 - Easily add music to any room without the wires